-The gparted utility displays the layout of the hard disk and can be used to resize partitions, such as when you are setting up a dual-boot system by adding Ubuntu to a Windows system (page 76).
-Although you can create partitions using gparted, you cannot specify the mount point (page 35) for a partition-this step must wait until you are installing Ubuntu and using the ubiquity partition editor.
+(page 66).
+Although you can create partitions using the Partition Editor, you cannot specify the mount point (page 35) for a partition-this step must wait until you are installing Ubuntu and using the ubiquity partitioner.

 AN EMPTY HARD DISK